Skip to main content

 Program managers, trainers, coaches, staff, and families all interact

 This figure represents different combinations of relationships that occur within a program.
-A program manager has individual relationships with each of the families, staff members, and the coach.
+A Program Manager has individual relationships with each of the families, staff members, and the coach.
 In turn, staff members and families have their own relationships, the coach has relationships with each staff member, staff members have relationships with each other, and so on.
 As a manager, your actions within each of your individual relationships influence how people approach their individual relationships with others in the program.
 When you model professional, positive, and respectful language with staff members, they are more likely to model that within their own conversations with fellow staff members.
 When you model asking questions and seeking to learn more about individual families, it sends a message to your staff member that family input and engagement is important, and they are more likely to do the same within their relationships with families.

 It is also important to remember that while at the heart of your job is a focus on supporting the safety and development of children, you are also the leader of a business.
 Some important markers of the success of your program as a business include things like staff retention, the number of services and enrollment spots you can offer, and the number of enrollment spots that are filled.
 Cultivating positive, trusting relationships with staff members, families, and the community are at the center of this success.
 These relationships help you make sure that those in your program want to stay and work to build your program’s reputation, which draws new members of the learning community in.